Test variables

 and assign it to a variable, ${value}.

-You must create a new variable in the test, and insert an Assign step before any step where the random number is needed.
+- Create a new variable in the test, and insert an Assign step before any step where the random number is needed.
 Then, in the Assign step details, you can assign the random expression to the variable.
-Assigning the random expression to the variable allows the random number to be stored in the variable and referenced throughout the test run.